mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity-Infrastructure/README.md

 ![Client IPv4 automatic](screenshots/lab-11-19-client-ipv4-automatic.png)

-This allowed `CLIENT01` to request IP and DNS configuration from DHCP.
+This allowed the client to request its configuration through DHCP.

 ---

-### 20. Client DHCP Lease Released and Renewed
+### 20. Released and Renewed the Client Lease

-On `CLIENT01`, the DHCP lease was released and renewed.

 Commands used: